After-Shock/Cloudbox-wiki/Plex-Autoscan.md

     ```

     _Note: if you have a separate Plex and Feeder setup, this will be done on the server that has Plex Cloudbox installed._

+    _Note 2: You could use your Plex subdomain in lieu of the IP address, but that can be an issue if you plan on using a CDN (e.g. Cloudflare) with Plex._

 1. Find the link that looks like `http://0.0.0.0:3468/PLEXAUTOSCANAPIKEY`and replace "0.0.0.0" with your (Plex) server's IP address, so that it now looks like: